Akson/RCPClientCPP/README.md

 <li>Include "RCP.h" to your source files</li>
 </ol>
 <h4>Complicated way</h4>
-If your are reading this, you probably already know how to use 3rd party libraries already:)<br>
+If your are reading this, you probably already know how to use 3rd party libraries:)<br>
 So you just need to know that:
 <ol>
 <li>Header files live in "RCPClientCPP\Include\"</li>